tpowellcio/mbrochh.github.com/source/posts/mountain-lion.md

     sudo pip install PIL

 The last one is wonderful.
-Somehow Apple ships the Python stuff as compiled ``.pyc`` files witout the ``.py`` files.
+Somehow Apple ships the Python stuff as compiled ``.pyc`` files without the ``.py`` files.
 I can't remember if it was when I tried to use ``pip install`` or ``workon`` but I got that error telling me that ``/distutils/__init__.py`` cannot be found.
 Google told me that I can just create that missing ``.py`` file. **What the fuck?**::

 ## Re-Install Java

-When I tried to start solr a popup offered to download the latest Java version.
+When I tried to start solr a pop-up offered to download the latest Java version.

 ## That's it